Matszwe02/TestownikCreator/README.md

 - Exports .zip and .json
 - warns about duplicate questions
 - supports uploading images
+- adds text to images (testownik app doesn't display text by default in these cases)
-- imports tests for modification (importing doesn't support images!)
+- imports tests for modification

 ![image](.github/image.png)